Uninett/nav-landing-page/content/blog/nav-5-15-0-released.md

 - release
 ---

-The first feature of the 5.15 series of NAV is now out!
+The first feature release of the 5.15 series of NAV is now out!

 The source code is available for download at [GitHub](https://github.com/UNINETT/nav/releases).